haxala1r/tetris/README.md

 model, it had gotten to a score (read as: cleared lines) of ~4.5 million.
 This number will most likely change on how lucky you are when you run it, and the number I just gave likely isn't reliable because I only ran *one* game to the very end.
-I think it's fair to say it can probably do around ~2 million fairly reliably.
+I think it's fair to say it can probably do around ~3-4 million fairly reliably, as the games I ran almost always got that far.

-However, I'm pretty confident it's still fairly good, and of the ~10 tests I've run, it has cleared at least ~500.000 lines (and possibly more, I didn't actually wait for it to die).
+However, I'm pretty confident it's still fairly good, and of the ~10 tests I've run, it has cleared at least ~2 million lines (and possibly more, I didn't actually wait for it to die.)

 If you'd like a good comparison, the human world record is currently held by Harry Hong, with 4.988 lines cleared.